 It will help you to clean up easily without having the mess getting spread around too much.
-It’s a win-win situation.
+It is a win-win situation.

-Once you arrive at your destination, all that’s left to do is to unpack your and your dog’s essentials and relax.
+Once you arrive at your destination, all that is left to do is to unpack your and your dog’s essentials and relax.

 Help your dog settle in by surrounding them with their favorite blankets and toys.
-They’ll explore around themselves and fit right in no time.
+They will explore around themselves and fit right in no time.